 If symptoms are severe it’s important to seek medication attention immediately.
-Because Xanax can have a particularly unpleasant withdrawal, it is recommended to undergo this process in the safety and security of a medically-supervised detox.
-Medical detox at a treatment facility like Knoxville Recovery Center allows for the relief of knowing that emergency care services are available 24/7 in case of severe physical, psychological, emotional, or other unpleasant and disconcerting symptoms occur during the withdrawal process.
+Because Xanax can have particularly unpleasant withdrawal symptoms, it is recommended to undergo this process in the safety and security of an addiction treatment center.
+Medical detox at a treatment facility like Knoxville Recovery Center allows for the relief of knowing that emergency care services are available 24/7 in case of severe physical, psychological, emotional, or other unpleasant and disconcerting symptoms that occur during the Xanax withdrawal timeline.

 If you have developed a dependency or addiction to Xanax (alprazolam) then it may be recommended you transition to a benzodiazepine with a longer half-life like Klonopin (clonazepam).
 Klonopin stays in the body much longer than Xanax and has a less noticeable withdrawal and has less risk of serious side effects if you change or miss a dose.
 A slow taper from Xanax is always going to be a safer and preferable method than quitting “cold turkey”.
 Suddenly ceasing the use of Xanax can result in serious side effects including seizures, stroke, heart attack, or death.

-Other substances like alcohol and marijuana can be risky when mixed with benzos.
+Mixing benzodiazepines, such as Xanax, with other substances like alcohol, marijuana, or opioids, can be extremely dangerous and increase the risk of overdose or other severe complications.
 Among the most serious concerns is a comorbid addiction to opiates and benzos.
 It’s important to be aware of the dangers associated with combining any substances with the potential for abuse or addiction.
-Medical practitioners who design detox and treatment plans need to be aware of all the substances a person has been using and keep this in mind when determining the safest and most practical treatment options.

-You don’t want a ton of unexpected surprises in the aftermath of detox.
+After detoxing from Xanax, you don’t want a ton of unexpected surprises.
 It’s better to know beforehand what you’re undertaking and what is likely to come next.
 Clients need to be committed to staying clean.
-That’s why, at Knoxville Recovery Center, our mental health counselors work with clients to develop skills that are useful for fighting off temptations to turn to drugs like Xanax as forms of self-medicating.
+Knowing what addiction treatment options are available allows individuals to make informed decisions on their substance abuse and what kind of treatment plans they use.
+At Knoxville Recovery Center, our mental health counselors work with clients to develop skills that are useful for fighting off temptations and cravings to turn to drugs like Xanax as forms of self-medicating.

-Therapy helps our clients get to the root causes for why they developed an addiction in the first place.
+Our addiction treatment programs help our clients get to the root causes of why they developed an addiction in the first place.
 We work with clients to determine triggers and develop coping skills that can be applied to real-world situations to avoid falling into negative thought patterns and returning to problematic behaviors.
 Group therapy and family therapy can be useful tools to help clients develop a safety net to turn time in times of need while they continue their path to sobriety.

 Finding positive activities to fill what would otherwise be idle time is an important part of developing a healthy lifestyle in sober living.
 Hobbies can add meaning to your everyday life.
 After detox, our clients have found joy in a wide variety of activities including: